amorera20/SSL-Watcher/README.md

 # SSL-Cert-Watcher
 This project provides an SSL monitoring solution built with Flask, Prometheus, Alertmanager, Grafana, and Kubernetes.
-It periodically checks configured domains, exposes Prometheus‑style metrics, visualizes status in Grafana, and triggers alerts in Slack to ensure that SSL certificates are valid, are close to expiration, or have expired.
+It periodically checks configured domains, exposes Prometheus‑style metrics, visualizes status in Grafana, and triggers alerts in Slack to ensure that SSL certificates are valid, close to expiration, or have expired.

 ## 📦 Features
 - Monitors SSL certificate validity and expiration dates